 Disney’s policy and services accommodating guests with special needs changed within the past couple of years.
 While many have complained about this new system, the change followed widespread reports of abuse by people who were not disabled and using the cards to skip the line.
 The DAS Card replaced the Guest Assistance Card in fall 2013.
 Disney World updated its DAS policy in April 2015 to integrate with MyMagic+ and FastPass+.

-The DAS Card is the system used in both Walt Disney World Resort and Disneyland Resort.
+The Disney Disability Access Service is the system used in both Walt Disney World Resort and Disneyland Resort.
 For Disneyland's DAS Card, hop over here to see our overview.
 Disney's disability card is assigned to guests whose disability prevents them from waiting in a conventional queue.
 The card allows guests with special needs to schedule a return time at an attraction so they don’t have to wait in a line for extended periods of time.
 The guest’s party is also covered under the DAS Card.

 Where do I obtain Disney World's DAS card?

 Head to Guest Relations located near the entrance of the parks.
 A cast member will get you started with the registration process if DAS is deemed necessary.
 Your child or the person who needs the DAS card must be present with you.

 How long is Disney World's DAS card good for?

 Disney World's DAS card is good for up to 14 days depending on your ticket entitlement.
 However, annual passholders can obtain DAS for 60 days.
 Most tickets, be they a 5-Day Magic Your Way or a 10-Day Park Hopper, expire 14 days after the date of the first use.
 With these tickets, the DAS Cards would be good for 14 days.
 All members of your party will need to present tickets or MagicBands in order to associate them with the DAS party.
 Once you obtain the DAS at one park, it is good for all parks.